Devil’s Bridge #416

-Devils Bridge is a long shoal that runs northwest from Gay Head on Martha’s Vineyard towards the island of Cuttyhunk.
-It can be accessed most readily from Menemsha Pond on Martha’s Vineyard and the ramps inside the pond.
-From the mainland Falmouth Harbor or any of the ports around New Bedford offer the shortest run to this corner of the island.
-Close to the shoreline of Martha’s Vineyard the water is relatively shallow averaging around 10-25 feet deep.
-Farther from shore the depths increase drastically to nearly 100 feet deep out near the “31 Can” (A green nav buoy designated as #31).
-Due to the variety of depths on this piece of structure styles of fishing it can vary greatly.
+Devils Bridge is the long shoal that runs northwest from Gay Head on Martha’s Vineyard towards the island of Cuttyhunk.
+Due to the variety of depths on this piece of structure, styles of fishing can vary greatly.
 But one thing is always a constant and that is the need for moving water.
 This spot is EXTREMELY tide dependent.
 I’ve found that the faster the water moves through this area the better it fishes.
-I have not found the direction of the water flow to matter all that much.
-I do prefer a west running tide to the east running tide but I have had excellent results on both flows.
+“The Bridge” heats up around the middle of May.
+Typically, this area is loaded with bait and in particular sand eels, herring and squid.